eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/mqtt_connector/README.md

 ![Component Diagram](../../../docs/diagrams/azure_mqtt_cloud_connector.svg)

-Note that since this cloud connector interfaces with MQTT, it can be configured for use with any MQTT endpoint, not just the Azure-based solution shown here.
+Note that since this cloud connector interfaces with MQTT, it can be configured for use with any MQTT endpoint, not only the Azure-based solution shown here.
 The architecture diagram and the setup steps presented in this document provide a sample of a full end-to-end architecture that integrates this connector with a cloud digital twin solution.

 ## Prerequisites